asonganyi/blockoptions/whitepaper/whitepaper.md

 The MVP will be release online for test before tokensale, test address will be online soon.

-Although the MVP is a 100% onchain system, with auto reward, 100% transparent, can’t be manipulated, guaranteed payout and provably fair, but it have some weak points need to improve urgently.
+Although the MVP is a 100% onchain system, with auto reward, 100% transparent, can’t be manipulated, guaranteed payout and provably fair, but it have some weak points that needs to improve urgently.

  - The start price will be delayed in 1min.
  - Traders have to open ETH wallet to send ETH to smart contract, not very user friendly